 - Your dentist may use a UV light to harden the following solution.

 - Your dentist finishes the job by polishing and cleaning your new filling.

 - If necessary, your dentist will check your bite and make any adjustments as necessary (if you’re filling is on the tooth’s surface, for example).

 Need a Dental Filling?

-If you think you have a cavity and need a filling, reach out to our team today.
+If you think you have a cavity and need a filling, reach out to our dental team of My Family Dental today.
+My Family Dental has dental clinics in Emerald, Bowen, Innisfail, Townsville, Ingham, and Bohle Plains for your convenience.
 Our dentists have extensive experience filling teeth, and we’d love to help you next.
-Call our office today, and we can advise you on which filling option is best for you.
+Contact our office today, and we can advise you on which filling option is best for you.